TheNoobInventor/lego-ev3-segway/README.md

 systemctl start mosquitto.service
 ```

 To create a connection between the Node-RED MQTT client and mosquitto, search for the following nodes at the top left corner of the Node-RED editor and drag them into the flow workspace: *inject*, *mqtt in*, *mqtt out* and *debug*.
-Then wire (or connect) the debug and mqtt_in nodes by clicking the grey box (port) of the *mqtt in* node and dragging the wire to the debug node.
-Likewise, do the same for the *inject* node to the *mqtt out* node.
+Then wire (or connect) the *debug* and *mqtt in* nodes by clicking the grey box (port) of the *mqtt in* node and dragging the wire to the *debug* node.
+Likewise, create a connection from the *inject* node to the *mqtt out* node.
 The comment nodes below were added to explain what functionalities were being tested.

 <p align='center'>
   <img src=docs/images/nodered_test1.png>